 Victor SHIH, a scholar of the political economy of China, is an associate professor at the School of Global Policy and Strategy at UC San Diego.
 He has published widely on the politics of Chinese banking policies, fiscal policies, and exchange rates, and was the first analyst to identify the risk of massive local government debt.
 Shih is currently engaged in a study of how the coalition-formation strategies of the founding leaders had a profound impact on the evolution of the Chinese Communist Party.
 He is also constructing a large database on biographical information of elites in China to better understand the importance of networks in political decision making.
 Shih holds a PhD in government from Harvard University.

-Young YANG is a postdoctoral fellow at the China Data Lab, where he works closely with faculty and other researchers on data exploration, integration, and visualization.
-His research interests fall into the area of how new information technologies influence the way people or organizations make decisions and how government and platform policies guide these influences.
-He received his PhD from the School of Management at Zhejiang University and was a research scientist at Yale School of Public Health, working on smart health and medical reforms in China.
+Yang (Young) YANG is a research data analyst at the China Data Lab, where he manages the center’s databases, consults with faculty about data-related projects and crafts our data visualization blogs.
+His research interests fall into how new information technologies combined with government and platform policies influence individuals’ and organizations’ decision-making processes.
+He received his Ph.D. from the School of Management at Zhejiang University and was a research scientist at Yale School of Public Health, working on research on smart health and medical reforms in China.